Goat cheese is an easy and delicious cheese for beginners. It’s also affordable and delicious. Try one of the six flavor

 If this is your first time making cheese, check out my post on how to make cheese at home.
-It will provide more details on each of the steps in this recipe.
+It provides more details on each of the steps in this recipe.

 Flavoring Soft Goat Cheese

 Here are a few popular flavor additions:

-- Add 2 Tbsp of fresh herbs like basil, chives, and dill with a drizzle of olive oil on top.
+- Fresh herb: Add 2 Tbsp of fresh herbs like basil, chives, and dill.

-- A few cloves of roasted garlic with a drizzle of olive oil
+- Roasted garlic: A few cloves of roasted garlic with a drizzle of olive oil is delicious.